 Watch "R Story" | Alumni couple Richard and Virginia Hunsaker, Class of 1952, give the University its largest-ever single gift for scholarships.

 Basis: Awards, determined by the Art department, are based upon samples of work (no portfolio, please).

 Submission: Apply to the University by regular decision (Jan.
-15), and indicate on the application your interest in the award.
-Examples of your work (up to 12 pieces) that best demonstrates your artistic talents, should be uploaded to your application status portal.
+15).
+Examples of your work (up to 12 pieces) that best demonstrates your artistic talents, should be uploaded to your Redlands portal after your admission to the University.
 Accepted formats: .doc, .docx, .pdf, .jpg, .png, .bmp.